 The Seven Kingdoms is a realm located on the continent of Westeros, ruled by the king who sits on the Iron Throne in the capital city, King's Landing.
 The name dates before the time of when Aegon the Conqueror set to unite the lands of Westeros, when there were seven independent kingdoms.
 Today there are nine distinct regions.

 Aegon managed to conquer only six of the seven kingdoms, consolidating them under the rule of House Targaryen and the Iron Throne.
-The Conquest of Dorne occurred two centuries later through diplomatic means.
+The addition of Dorne occurred two centuries later through diplomatic means.

 For most of their history the regions of Westeros were independent kingdoms.
 The number of these kingdoms and their borders have changed many times.
 Following a successful conquest of all the lands of Westeros south of the Wall but Dorne, and their consolidation under the rule of the Iron Throne, Aegon established his new empire's capital on the spot of his landing, for which it was known as King's Landing.

 Due to the vast size of the new kingdom, in each region Aegon raised 'Great Houses' who swore fealty to him.
 The lords were granted a degree of autonomy and granted authority over their minor lords and small folk.
 In the original six kingdoms House Baratheon married into the Durrandons and were awarded the stormlands as Lord Paramount of the Stormlands, after the defeat of King Argilac the Arrogant.
 House Tyrell was granted over-lordship over the Reach as Lord Paramount of the Mander, while House Lannister was allowed to keep their family holdings after they bent the knee, following defeat at the Field of Fire.
 House Stark chose to submit and was confirmed as overlords over the North.
 House Greyjoy was granted the Iron Islands after the death of King Harren the Black.
 For supporting Aegon against Harren, House Tully of Riverrun was awarded over-lordship of the riverlands as Lord Paramount of the Trident.
 House Arryn retained the Vale of Arryn.

 Regions and Territory